Advent of Code 2016 - Day 2 - Bathroom Security

 return code

-Using an assignment expression we are able to succinctly express that we only wish to apply positional moves that are within the supplied keypad bounds.
-Once we have exhausted the given code instructions directions we append this to the resulting code.
-Finally, we return the complete code to the callee.
+Using an assignment expression, we can succinctly express that we only wish to apply positional moves that are within the supplied keypad bounds.
+Once we have exhausted the given code instruction directions, we append this to the resulting code.
+Finally, we return the complete code to the caller.

-With these building block in-place we can compose them together to produce the desired answer 🌟.
+With these building blocks in place, we can compose them together to produce the desired answer 🌟.

 def part1(input):